starton-io/smart-contract-templates/README.md

+# Warning:
+Template not audited yet, it will be in the nexts weeks.

 # StartonSmartContracts

 This repository has all the templates provided by Starton that you can access and deploy using the official API.